The Remex Diversity Paradox

 Feathers are the most diverse integumentary structures on the planet.
-They range in size from 1-millimeter-long down feathers on baby hummingbirds, to 10-meter-long tail feathers in domestic chicken breeds.
+They range in size from 1-millimeter-long down feathers on baby hummingbirds, to 10-meter-long tail feathers in some chicken breeds.
 Even within a single bird, within a single follicle, a feather can vary drastically throughout an individual's life.
-Tail feathers are perhaps the most diverse of all feather types, varying not only in size and shape, but also in function.
-In woodpeckers, swifts, and woodcreepers, for example, tail feathers are often short, stiff, and spine-like to provide support as the bird perches on a vertical surface.
-In countless other species, tail feathers are long or elaborate and are used to attract a mate, while in others still, they are specialized for aerodynamic control (e.g. forked tails).
+This impressive diversity of feather sizes, colors, shapes, and functions has made birds the successful and beloved group they are today.

-Conversely, flight feathers in the wings (i.e. remiges) serve a single, critical function - producing the aerodynamic forces required for flight.
-In fact, unlike tail feathers, the shape of remiges has only evolved in sexually selected displays in four species!
+The flight feathers in the wing, also called remiges (or a remex, singly) serve a single, critical function - producing the aerodynamic forces required for flight.
 Birds rely on these stereotyped flight feathers for all aspects of daily life and their chances of survival decrease dramatically if too many of them get damaged.
 These intense selective pressures constrain the shape of remiges so strongly that, aside from their size, there's hardly a difference between those in finches (feather A, left) or swans (feather B, left).
 This striking morphological uniformity is the result of physics - aside from the smallest and fastest species, the laws of aerodynamics and the physical properties of wings are the same for all flying birds.

 And yet, paradoxically, some rare and dramatic variation does exist in remiges (feathers C and D, left).
 If flying birds require these feathers for survival, and if the physical constraints of aerial locomotion are universal, then why does remex shape vary at all?